Company Profile

 Since its inception in 1971, Group members have completed in excess of $3 billion in capital sourcing, representing more than 1,000 transactions plus over 200 business turnarounds.
 In addition, The EMCO/Hanover Group does Product Sourcing and Trade Financing through its Group facilities in England, Panama and Europe.
 Trade financing is conducted through institutional relationships maintained out of the Group's Los Angeles office.
 From 1984-1996, The EMCO/Hanover Group published The Management Gazette where the below were further detailed.
 See also List of Articles by Mr. Barren.

-LITIGATION SUPPORT/BUSINESS VALUATIONS: a cross-section of twelve court cases
+LITIGATION SUPPORT/BUSINESS VALUATIONS: a cross-section of twelve court cases and case involvements.

 bullet